josealobato/App-Structure-Playground/feature-adapter-worker-repository/README.md

 # Initial requirements

-Build an application that fetches data from this API - [https://randomuser.me](https://randomuser.me/) - and displays a list of Users.
+* Build an application that fetches data from this API - [https://randomuser.me](https://randomuser.me/) - and displays a list of Users.
-The application should fetch multiple pages of Users from that API and display a list of Users with first and last names on one line and the email below.
+* The application should fetch multiple pages of Users from that API and display a list of Users with first and last names on one line and the email below.
-Following pages should be fetched when users scroll the list.
+The following pages should be fetched when users scroll the list.
-Finally, while offline, previously loaded Users should still be accessible from the list.
+* Finally, while offline, previously loaded Users should still be accessible from the list.

 # Comments on the implementation